The following post was written by DroneBase CEO and co-founder, Dan Burton.

 It is worth recognizing and respecting true risk for an ideal.
 When the founders declared independence, theirs was not an over-hyped risk, nor a mitigable one.
 The expected gain was not for financial reward and was an ideal far from certain.

-While we take our own ‘risks’ to fly our drones, invest our time and money in a new skill, or quit our jobs for uncertain new ventures, we salute the original risk-takers from 1776.
+While we take our own ‘risks’ to fly our drones, invest our time and money in a new skill, or quit our jobs for uncertain new ventures, we salute the original risk-takers.

 Dan Burton is the CEO and co-founder of DroneBase.
 Dan served as a Marine Infantry Officer in Iraq and Afghanistan; he now builds and pilots a variety of drone platforms in California.
 Dan previously worked in Goldman Sachs' Technology, Media & Telecom group; the US Marine Corps; and the US Senate.
 He has an MBA from HBS and a BA from NYU.